SFDO-Tooling/sfdoc/architecture_docs.md

  4. Review: Later, a documenation administrator can review changes in draft form on WLMA.

- 5. Publishing: When the administrtor is happy, they can publish these articles so that the articles become visible on WLMA.
+ 5. Publishing: When the administrator is happy, they can publish these articles so that the articles become visible on WLMA.

 ### 1. Callback